Rimonabant: Pharmacodynamics

 Rimonabant is an inverse agonist of the cannabinoid CB1 receptor.
 Originally thought to be selective for the CB1 receptor, rimonabant was subsequently also found to act as an antagonist of the μ-opioid receptor.

 Chemistry

 The chemical synthesis of rimonabant is described as follows:

 Research

-Along with the clinical trials in obesity that generated the data submitted to regulatory authorities, rimonabant was also studied in clinical trials as a potential treatment for other conditions, including diabetes, atherosclerosis, and smoking cessation.
+Along with the clinical trials in obesity that generated the data submitted to regulatory authorities, rimonabant was also studied in clinical trials for diabetes, atherosclerosis, and smoking cessation.